PALplus: Germany

 In Germany, all public broadcasters (ARD, ZDF, etc.) complied with this standard.
 However, private broadcasters (RTL, ProSieben, etc) have shown no interest in either this standard or in the 16:9 format.

 Pay-per-view channels such as those on Sky often broadcast in 16:9, but use a different standard that requires another kind of decoder.

 In 2008, Germany began switching off analog television broadcast.

 Greece

-In Greece, there were sporadic PALplus broadcasts on the national television (E.R.T. - Hellenic Radio Television).
+In Greece, there were sporadic PALplus broadcasts by the national television (ERT - Hellenic Radio Television) on the ERT3 channel.
 Throughout the '90s several attempts from commercial broadcasters in adopting the system failed due to lack of popularity.

 As some of the repeaters of ERT's channels were fed via OTE (Greek public telecom provider) in uncompressed form over terrestrial links, and others via NOVA (Greece's only satellite platform) using MPEG encoding, Palplus wasn't available on all areas.
 The heavy MPEG encoding on NOVA degraded WSS signaling and the additional information embedded in PALplus, making it undecodable.